meta-llama/llama-models/models/llama3_1/MODEL_CARD.md

 **Intended Use Cases** Llama 3.1 is intended for commercial and research use in multiple languages.
 Instruction tuned text only models are intended for assistant-like chat, whereas pretrained models can be adapted for a variety of natural language generation tasks.
 The Llama 3.1 model collection also supports the ability to leverage the outputs of its models to improve other models including synthetic data generation and distillation.
 The Llama 3.1 Community License allows for these use cases.

 **Out-of-scope** Use in any manner that violates applicable laws or regulations (including trade compliance laws).
 Use in any other way that is prohibited by the Acceptable Use Policy and Llama 3.1 Community License.
-Use in languages beyond those explicitly referenced as supported in this model card**.
+Use in languages beyond those explicitly referenced as supported in this model card.

-**<span style="text-decoration:underline;">Note</span>: Llama 3.1 has been trained on a broader collection of languages than the 8 supported languages.
+**<span style="text-decoration:underline;">Note</span>:** Llama 3.1 has been trained on a broader collection of languages than the 8 supported languages.
 Developers may fine-tune Llama 3.1 models for languages beyond the 8 supported languages provided they comply with the Llama 3.1 Community License and the Acceptable Use Policy and in such cases are responsible for ensuring that any uses of Llama 3.1 in additional languages is done in a safe and responsible manner.

 ## Hardware and Software